jaredmcgrath/LikeCompiler/Documentation.md

   >
 ```

 The default option was added to allow exiting of the recursive loop during recovery mode.
-Without this option, an incorrect if statement with no terminating `end` will run the loop in `IfStmt` infinitely.
+Without this option, an incorrect if statement with no terminating `end` will run the loop in `IfStmt` infinitely due to the recursive call in the first alternative.